tigerchen52/Biomedical-Entity-Linking/README.md

 **Word Embedding.**
 In our experiments, we represent each word by a 200-dimensional word embedding computed on PubMed and MIMIC-III corpus, which is proposed in this paper[1].
-[Downlaod](https://github.com/ncbi-nlp/BioSentVec)
+[Downlaod](https://github.com/ncbi-nlp/BioSentVec) After downloading, put the embedding file in the path `Biomedical-Entity-Linking/input/`

 **Extra Biomedical documents.**
 entities in the same document have a co-occurrence relationship to some extent,